Online MBA Degrees in Real Estate

 Real Estate Appraiser

 Appraisers evaluate properties by conducting inspections, calculating property value, and estimating the worth of various property assets.
 Appraisers also need to know the structural and aesthetic value of additions and improvements completed since prior evaluations.

 Real Estate Development Manager

 These managers estimate costs, analyze markets, create budgets, and monitor company finances.
 Real estate development managers also train and manage real estate teams.
-PayScale indicates an annual salary averaging $95,733 for this position.
+Payscale indicates an average annual salary of $97,550 for this position as of June 2022.